-Focuses on the poetry of the Romantic period (c.1789-1832), including some of the works of the major Romantic poets, such as Blake, Wordsworth, Coleridge, Byron, Keats and Shelley.
+- Focuses on the poetry of the Romantic period (c.1789-1832), including some of the works of the major Romantic poets, such as Blake, Wordsworth, Coleridge, Byron, Keats and Shelley.
 Prerequisite: 6 credit hours in ENGL.

-ENGL 332 (3) Nineteenth-Century Novel
+ENGL 332 (3) The Early Novel

-- Examines representative works of the 19th century British novel, including such authors as Austen, the Brontës, Dickens, Gaskell, Eliot and Hardy.
+Examines representative works of the early novel, including such authors as Austen, Hugo, the Brontës, Dostoevsky, Gaskell, and Eliot.
 Prerequisite: 6 credit hours in ENGL.